-Simply come to the shop when we are open to purchase a membership.
+Simply come to the shop when we are open to purchase a membership (In COVID times, please book an appointment; membership is required to use our tools and space to fix your bike).
 For more information, visit our membership page.

 Membership is open to anyone!
 U of C students, faculty, alumni, support staff, and all members of the Calgary community.

 Where is the shop?